MyPureCloud/genesys-mobile-acd-chat-examples/README.md

 # Genesys Mobile ACD Chat examples

 This repo contains Android and iOS examples for embedding the Genesys Widgets ACD chat into native applications.
 Right now this is the best way for Genesys customers to integrate PureCloud ACD chat into their native applications to allow their customers to initiate chats with agents.
+Demonstation videos can be found and downloaded from the `media` folder.

 ## Prerequisites